 1.1 Advanced formatting features are applied to present documents in accordance with the output required and organisational style requirements.

-Range advanced formatting features include – creation and application of styles, table of contents and index, drop-down list and inserted field codes (in electronic form), complex tables, macros, outline numbering, page and section breaks, import/embed data from another software application; includes at least two of the following – use of foreign characters, mathematical symbols and/or foreign currency symbols, calculations and use of formulae, integration of text and graphics, assembling documents using hyperlinks.
+Range advanced formatting features include – creation and application of styles; table of contents and index; drop-down list and inserted field codes (in electronic form); complex tables; macros; outline numbering; page and section breaks; import/embed data from another software application; includes at least two of the following – use of foreign characters; mathematical symbols and/or foreign currency symbols; calculations and use of formulae; integration of text and graphics; assembling documents using hyperlinks.

 1.2 Documents are produced incorporating multiple columns and tabulated material in accordance with system features and output required.

+Range advanced entry features may include but are not limited to – creating and applying macros, creating and editing styles, hyperlinks; evidence of two is required.

 1.3 Templates are produced and variable data is inserted in accordance with the output required.

 1.4 Documents are produced using advanced merge options in accordance with the output required.